izderadicka/audioserve/README.md

 ## Web client

-Web client is bundled with server.
-It provides simple interface (using bootstrap 4 CSS framework and JQuery JS library).
-Web client will remember your last playback position in a folder, so you can easily continue listening, even after page reload.
-Use three vertical dots in top right corner to choose required transcoding and subfolder items ordering.
-Otherwise it's rather minimalistic (following KISS principle).

-It's tested on Firefox and Chrome (on Linux and Android, should work on Windows, on OSX too on these browsers).
-Also should work on on recent MS Edge browser(I'm not testing it on Edge, but seems to work and since it's now also based on Chromium should not be issue).

-Current web client is quite conservative, if you want to experiment and try latest web technologies, you can try (still WIP) [new web client](https://github.com/izderadicka/audioserve-web).
+Finally I think **new web client**  is ready for prime time, so I'll become default - it resides in it's [own project](https://github.com/izderadicka/audioserve-web) and it's integrated into Docker image build, so it's part of the image (TBD for stable image and static release).
+New web client uses latest and greatest web technologies and it's intended to replace Android client (can be installed as PWA app).
+However if you do not like new client for any reason (please let me know what's wrong with new client), you can still use old client (residing in this repo, it's just HTML5 and javascript, so less demanding, but also code is bit clumsy), which will be around for some time.
+You can easily enable in Docker build with `OLD_CLIENT` build argument, or just build separately with npm and direct do resulting `dist` directory with `--client-dir` argument.

+I'm testing web clients on recent Firefox and Chrome/Chromium (on Linux and Android platforms, occasionally on Win and Edge, assuming that Edge is now basically Chrome, so it should work).
+For Apple platforms, new client should work for Safari after some additional configuration - check [this chapter](#alternative-transcodings-and-transcoding-configuration-for-apple-users).

-Also there is third party client, still very much in progress, but quite interesting [third party client](https://github.com/KodeStar/audiosilo) can be used with audioserve.
+Also there is third party client, still very much in progress (and not much progressing lately), but quite interesting [third party client](https://github.com/KodeStar/audiosilo).

-On iOS default transcoding (opus+ogg) is not working - so switch transcoding off or try custom transcoding profile.

 ## Android client